April 24, 2024

 Oceanfront Arverne East Multi-Purpose Building by WXY Opens

-Though completed last year, the ribbon was finally cut on the Arverne East Multi-Purpose Building located at Beach 44th Street along the waterfront in Rockaway, Queens.
-Sited between an elevated subway station and the 35-acre Nature Preserve, the WXY-designed accessible, resilient, flood and stormproof, 6,410-square-foot, two-story building provides gender-neutral public restrooms for visitors to the adjacent Nature Preserve and Community Farm, as well as beachgoers coming from outside the area.
+Though completed last year, the ribbon was finally cut on the Arverne East Multi-Purpose Building, designed by WXY and located at Beach 44th Street along the waterfront in Rockaway, Queens.
+Sited between an elevated subway station and the 35-acre Nature Preserve, designed by Starr Whitehouse, the 6,410-square-foot, two-story building is accessible, resilient, flood and stormproof; it provides gender-neutral public restrooms for visitors to the adjacent Nature Preserve and Community Farm, as well as beachgoers coming from outside the area.
 Commissioned by L + M Development Partners, the building also houses administrative space for the New York City Parks Department for Nature Preserve operations, extensive storage space, plus a flexible meeting space for the community.
 Clad in locally-sourced wood left naturally untreated to age and grey in the beach environment, the building rises on piles up to 16 feet in elevation.
 The outdoor bathroom is enclosed by two large roll-up doors on the East and West facades, allowing maximum porosity.
 Ramps and stairs tie the promenades at multiple points to a wide, elevated, cantilevered porch that wraps around the building.
 The porch works as a covered outdoor pathway for building circulation and offers views and a space for rest and relaxation.
 A large terrace that faces the ocean extends the community room out onto the porch.
 A closed-loop geothermal system provides building heating and cooling, electricity generating solar micro-grid on the roof generates enough power to completely power the building and supply additional energy from the neighborhood through the community solar program.
 The project is part of the larger Arverne East, New York’s first net-zero community.

 Unveiling Shigeru Ban: The Paper Log House